 When a narcissist is unable to obtain narcissistic supply, what can you expect?
 Some people call this a narcissistic crisis or a collapsed narcissist.
 Whatever the label, it’s a big problem – and often, not just for the narcissist, but also for the people around them.

-A collapsed narcissist is a narcissist who has not been able to obtain the proper narcissistic supply – as in, a person to help bolster his or her self-worth, self-esteem – value as a human being.
+A collapsed narcissist is someone who has some or all of the traits of narcissistic personality disorder who has not been able to obtain the proper narcissistic supply – as in, a person to help bolster his or her self-worth, self-esteem – value as a human being.
 In essence, they feel like they’ve been denied the very supply they need to exist – their proverbial life’s blood.
 This leads to narcissistic injury, and as the collapsed narcissist writhes helplessly in the pain of not getting what they believe they’re due (whether it’s meeting some big goal or simply getting the admiration and praise they feel they rightly deserve), their whole world feels like it’s falling down around them.

 There is no more (or very little) social life for the collapsed narcissist.
 People, the narcissist reasons, are all fake and stupid anyway, so why should he/she bother to be kind to anyone?

-The previously-maintained facade of a nice/cool/easygoing/friendly kind of person falls away and the true face of the narcissist is revealed – rage, ugliness and general disgust for humanity.
+Most narcissists have some semblance of a “false self” they present to most people in the world.
+But when the narcissist is dealing with collapsing, the previously maintained facade of a nice/cool/easygoing/friendly kind of person falls away and the true face of the narcissist is revealed – rage, ugliness, and general disgust for humanity.

-While they are still unable to deal with any sort of blame, criticism or perceived disrespect of themselves, they are actively projecting their own self-hate to the people in their lives – or maybe random targets such as people of different religions, races or even political affiliations.
+We know that many narcissists (including MOST covert narcissists) seem to hate themselves, despite claiming the opposite.
+But the collapsed narcissist presents an extreme version of this unfortunate truth.
+While they are still unable to deal with any sort of blame, criticism, or perceived disrespect of themselves, they are actively projecting their own self-hate to the people in their lives – or maybe random targets such as people of different religions, races, or even political affiliations.